zz0-0/dial_editor/README.md

 # 📜 dial_editor

-**dial_editor** is a powerful and intuitive Markdown editor built with Flutter and Riverpod.
-We plan to integrate Rust for enhanced performance and additional features in the future.
+**Dial Editor** is a Markdown editor built using Flutter and Riverpod.

 [dial_editor](https://github.com/zz0-0/dial_editor)

+## ⚠️ Disclaimer

+**Warning:** This project is in its early stage and under active development.
+Use at your own risk.

 ## 🚀 Features